KQM-git/TCL/docs/evidence/combat-mechanics/elemental-effects/transformative-reactions.md

 [Discussion](https://tickets.deeznuts.moe/ticket-archive/attachments_896132765072900146_899187533542481971_transcript-ec-snapshots-em-until-re-apply.html)

 **Abstract:**
-Electro-charged is one of the most popular reactions, and due to its nature of dealing damage over time, its interactions with changes in elemental mastery deserve investigation.
-This ticket will demonstrate possible interactions of characters applying Electro and Hydro with changing elemental mastery.
+Electro-charged is one of the most popular reactions, and due to its nature of dealing damage over time, its interactions with changes in Elemental mastery deserve investigation.
+This ticket will demonstrate possible interactions of characters applying Electro and Hydro with changing Elemental mastery.

 **Summary:**
-Electro-charge deals damage over time and its snapshot interactions with changing elemental mastery hasn't been noted in the library.
+Electro-charge deals damage over time and its snapshot interactions with changing Elemental mastery hasn't been noted in the library.
 This method used was C2 Sara with 4-Piece Instructors to apply Electro twice alongside Barbara Hydro reactions to the Ruin Guard at Yaoguang Shoal.
-The Electro-charge reaction snapshots the elemental mastery value at the time of reaction, but the value is updated when aura is re-applied by any character to that of the applying character's.
+The Electro-charge reaction snapshots the Elemental mastery value at the time of reaction, but the value is updated when aura is re-applied by any character to that of the applying character's.

 **Introduction:**
 Electro-charged (EC) is one of the most popular reactions, being a key component behind many teams, such as the teams in the taser archetype.
-As it is a transformative reaction, its damage mainly scales with the elemental mastery (EM) stat.
+As it is a transformative reaction, its damage mainly scales with the Elemental mastery (EM) stat.
 While it's known to some that the reaction snapshots the EM stat of whoever reacted, it's not listed anywhere in the library (specifically the Transformative Reactions page, the Elemental Gauge Theory page, and the egt-rewrite draft).
 This ticket aims to remedy that and investigate its interactions deeper.

 **Hypothesis:**
 Electro-charged snapshots the EM value of the character that caused the reaction or re-applied aura.